This post may contain affiliate links. For more information, please read the full disclosure policy here.

 We’re hopping back over to Europe for this week’s blog post, because I still have so much to share from my trip.
 For instance, it’s about time I shared the prettiest photos I took during my Lake Bled day trip from Ljubljana.
 This was one of the most perfect days of my trip (and year).
 I still can’t get over it.
 So if you’re also a solo traveller looking for information on doing a day trip to Lake Bled, look no further.

-Firstly, I did peruse Viator’s day trip options, as it organises a variety of tours from Ljubljana to Lake Bled.
+Firstly, I did peruse Viator’s day trip options, as it organises a variety of day tours from Ljubljana to Lake Bled.
 In particular, there’s this Lake Bled/Bled Castle combo and this Bled Sightseeing option.
 However, I decided I wanted to go at my own pace.
-I spoke to the friendly reception staff at my hostel, Vila Veselova, and they gave me the exact directions to get the bus to Lake Bled.
+I spoke to the friendly reception staff at my Ljubljana hostel, Vila Veselova and they gave me the exact directions to get the bus to Lake Bled.

-Getting the bus to Lake Bled
+Getting the bus from Ljubljana to begin your day trip

 This information was accurate as of November 2017.

 Can I tell you, the bus journey got me so excited for my impending arrival in Lake Bled.
-We passed lush green fields that were backdropped by the most picture perfect snow capped mountains.
+We passed lush green fields that were backdropped by the most picture-perfect snow-capped mountains.
 The sun was also shining and there was not a cloud in the sky during my Lake Bled day trip.
 Thank you, weather gods.

 I kept track of our journey through Google Maps, but you will know when you reach the required stop as a lot of the bus will disembark alongside you.
 The bus stop is literally a two-minute walk from Lake Bled.